 1. Determine your budget.
 Figure out how much you can afford to spend on your first car by calculating the initial cost plus the monthly expenses associated with owning a car.

 2. Decide on new versus used.
-Even if your budget is big enough to cover the cost of a new car, there are pros and cons to consider.
+Even if your budget is big enough to cover the cost of a new car, there are pros and cons of new and used cars to consider.